gridap/Gridap.jl/docs/src/Adaptivity.md

 It provides

 - A generic interface to represent adapted meshes and a set of tools to work with Finite Element spaces defined on them.
-In particular, moving `CellFields` between different levels of the hierarchy.
+In particular, moving `CellFields` between parent and child meshes.
 - Particular implementations for conformally refining/coarsening 2D/3D meshes using several well-known strategies.
-In particular, Red-Green refinement and longest-edge bisection (TRI only).
+In particular, Red-Green refinement and longest-edge bisection.

 ## Interface